top of page

 What should I do when I have an animal to be stuffed?

 If you find a dead animal you must put it in a plastic bag in the freezer as soon as possible to stop decay.
 To check if an animal is fresh enough to stuff, gently pull on the hair/feathers on the belly.
 If they fall out it means the animal is too far gone for me to work with.
-If the animal you want to have stuffed is indigenous, you have to fill in this form.

 CAUTION!
 When touching dead animals, be sure to wear gloves and to wash your hands afterwards.
 Dead animals can carry parasites and diseases such as ticks, fleas, fox tapeworm, rabies...